-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone partner with you to help your child adopt healthy habits that can reverse prehypertension or prevent hypertension of any degree from getting worse.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone partner with you to help your child adopt healthy habits that can reverse prehypertension or prevent hypertension of any degree from getting worse.
 Adopting these habits can also help to keep hypertension from persisting into adulthood, which can lead to complications such as a stroke, heart disease, or kidney disorders.

 Dietary Approaches to Stop Hypertension

 DASH, which stands for Dietary Approaches to Stop Hypertension, is a diet plan developed by the National Institutes of Health to prevent and control hypertension.
 The DASH diet is rich in fruits, vegetables, whole grains, low-fat dairy products, and high-protein foods such as nuts, beans, seeds, poultry, and fish.
 The diet limits the amount of red meat, sugar, salt, and saturated fats, which play a role in hypertension.

 Our registered dietitians can work with you and your whole family to develop a meal plan that incorporates healthful foods into your family’s diet and limits processed foods, which contain large amounts of salt, sugar, and saturated fats.

 Increasing physical activity has many benefits for children with mild hypertension or risk factors such as obesity or a family history of hypertension.
 Regular exercise can strengthen the heart, allowing it to pump more efficiently and reduce pressure within the arteries.
 Exercise can also help to reduce weight, which can lower blood pressure and the risk for other conditions related to hypertension.